dsa28s/compose-video/README.md

 ### Enable cache

 By default, the LRU cache is used.
 To set up a cache for video player common use, call the method below only once when the app starts.
-If the method call multiple times, an `IllegalStateException` occurs.

 ```kotlin
 VideoPlayerCacheManager.initialize(context, 1024 * 1024 * 1024)    // 1GB